kammitama5/kammitama5.github.io/_posts/2018-8-5-Sunday-August-5th.md

    been a *really* fun experience.
 Seeing your pull request merged is also incredibly satisfying!
    Collaborating with people and solving problems is also really satisfying!
 - My other pull request was merged (Friday!).
   It passed the Travis CI builds.
 I'm enjoying working on that set of repos, which is on [boolean predicates](https://github.com/assert-rs).
+Besides the syntax, it feels so Haskell-ish :)

 ## What I plan coming up
 - In August, I'll be in study and application mode again.